Rainbow (TV series): History

+Herberden was replaced by Malcolm Lord as George’s puppeteer, who Ronnie Le Drew recommended.
+The format of the show was significantly built upon during this era, with the scripts beginning to move beyond the educational format of the show and focussing more on actual storylines, driven by character comedy rather than educational themes.
+More of the episodes were written by the cast members themselves, with Roy Skelton, Stanley Bates, Geoffrey Hayes and Freddy Marks all contributing a significant number of episodes to the show.

-Series 21, in 1989, saw some major cast changes.
-Rod, Jane & Freddy left the show to concentrate on their own TV series and their touring.
+In 1989, Rod, Jane & Freddy left the show to concentrate on their own TV series and their touring.
 Rather than replace them, most episodes ditched the song feature altogether and the episodes became increasingly storyline-driven.
-Stanley Bates also left the show at this time although he continued to contribute as a scriptwriter, with George's puppeteer Malcolm Lord replacing him in the role of Bungle.
+Stanley Bates also stepped down from his role as Bungle to contribute as a scriptwriter, with George's puppeteer Malcolm Lord taking over as Bungle.
 George was now operated by Tony Holtham.

-With the show's popularity among children continually proving enduring, and the show having attained a cult following among adults and students, its popularity was capitalized on in the form of a stage show, with the 'Rainbow Roadshow' touring throughout 1989, and a weekly Rainbow comic published by London Editions, which would occasionally itself be featured in the show.
-Items of Rainbow merchandise, such as toys and storybooks, were also produced frequently by this time.

-For Series 22 in 1990, a new character was introduced in the form of Dawn, the next-door neighbour, played by Dawn Bowden, who stepped into Jane's role as the show's regular female character.
-Several episodes in this series also brought back the song feature, with the songs provided either by Dawn on her Casio keyboard or by Christopher Lillicrap on his guitar.
-The main cast members would usually join in on the songs themselves.
-Other frequent guest stars at this time were stage magician John Styles, who would entertain the cast by performing stories about Marzipan the Magician using his own magic tricks, and Gabrielle Bradshaw, who would show the cast how to make special items from paper and cardboard.

-Although the show remained extremely popular with both children and adults, it finally came to an end in 1992 when Thames Television lost the London weekday ITV franchise to Carlton Television.
+Although the show remained extremely popular with both children and adults, it finally came to an end on New Years' Eve 1992, when Thames Television lost the London weekday ITV franchise to Carlton Television.
 Despite this, the cast continued to make frequent TV appearances throughout 1993, guesting on numerous talk shows as well as promoting the release of the "Raynboe" dance single by Eurobop (a mix of the theme tune set to a techno dance beat) and launching a newspaper campaign for the show to be brought back on air.